 //... rest of test omitted for brevity

-At this point, we’ve tested the most challenging parts of the code and these tests should provide a good starting point to comfortably add tests for any other component functionality.
+At this point, you have tested the most challenging parts of the code, and that should give you a good starting point to comfortably add tests for any other component functionality.

 Testing Redux functionality

-In this section, we will add some tests for the redux
+In this section, you will add some tests for the redux

-related parts of our application, specifically the actions and the reducers.
+related parts of your application, specifically the actions and the reducers.

 Testing action creators

-to enable async operations that don’t immediately produce a result, like fetching data.
-We will cover how to test both.
+to enable async operations that do not immediately produce a result, like fetching data.
+Synchronous action creators return plain objects.
+This tutorial covers how to test both.

 type: SELECT_SUBREDDIT,